 Up next was DEFINE ME.
 The crowd in the meantime had become a little closer and pumped up and a small cheer sounded as they entered the stage.
 The sound was refreshing after the previous act, going from traditional Japanese infused rock to western modern rock.
 Their music had a clean sound to it with heavy riffs and with their energetic stage performance they got everyone even more involved.
 They rocked the night and left everyone smiling from fun, even the other bands seemed to enjoy it.
 When their line up was over everyone shouted for more, and with a small glance at the headliner ZEROSHIKI and a nod of approval on their side, they played one final encore before they left the stage again.

 A small break for the last setup gave the crowd a chance to take in what they had already seen this night, and chatter went through the bar.
 People had gotten rather cosy with a drink and some friends around them, and band members were chartered around joining in on them.
 Soon the set up was done and the headliner was ready to rock everyone off their socks.
 The band was super lively, and with their energy they made the stage seem full.
 In front of it, people had made a line, headbanging, jumping and cheering for them, matching up to the energetic vibes the band transmitted.
 With a bang and much joy, they ended a very good line up, getting close people even closer with a shared love of music into a unity for one night in The Hague.

 Online magazine since 2012.
 AVO Magazine is a Japan-related entertainment website with information about events in especially The Netherlands, Belgium and the rest of Europe.
 There is a big focus on Japanese music.
 Other contents we publish are reports, reviews, informative articles, and interviews.
-AVO Magazine is part of AVO Community.
+AVO Magazine originated from AVO Forum, started on 16 May 2003.